 2.2.3 If any firecell in a building requires a manual or automatic fire alarm or sprinkler system, that system shall be provided in all other firecells throughout the building (refer to Figure 2.1).
 As a Type 5 system (refer to Table 2.1) provides for non-latching smoke detection with heat detection back-up in sleeping spaces, other (non-sleeping) firecells shall be protected with standard automatic smoke detection.
-Where sleeping spaces are provided in the other firecells they shall be protected with a Type 5 system where a Type 4 is being extended.
 Smoke detection shall not be extended into risk group VP: heat detection shall be provided instead.